[Moderate revision–posted 10/18/21 (replaces 5/20/19 edition)]

 11. Affirmative Action

-TTU officers and employees will not discriminate against any employee or applicant for employment because of race, color, religion, sex, national origin, age, disability, genetic information, status as a protected veteran, or any other legally protected category, class, or characteristic.
-While sexual orientation and gender identity are not explicitly protected categories under state or federal law, it is the TTU's policy not to discriminate in employment, admission, or use of programs, activities, facilities, or services on these bases.
-TTU personnel will take affirmative action to provide a nondiscriminatory application process.
-Such actions shall include, but not be limited to the following employment transactions: hiring, promotion, demotion, transfer, rate of pay, or other forms of compensation, selection for training, and termination shall not be made based on an employee's protected status.
+TTU is an EEO employer and does not tolerate unlawful discrimination or harassment of any employee or applicant for employment.
+TTU has implemented and maintains an Affirmative Action Program as required by Executive Order 11246.
+TTU's EEO Policy and AAP are governed by Texas Tech University System Regulation 07.09.
+TTU officers and employees will not discriminate against any employee or applicant for employment because of race, color, religion, sex (including pregnancy), national origin, age, disability, genetic information, status as a protected veteran, sexual orientation, gender identity, gender expression, or any other legally protected category, class, or characteristic.
+Employment actions such as hiring, promotion, demotion, transfer, rate of pay, or other forms of compensation, selection for training, and termination shall not be made based on an employee's protected status.

 12. Private Use of University Facilities, Equipment, Supplies, and Services Prohibited;